 Use for Getting Rid of Moss

-Because ferrous sulphate acidifies the soil you MUST use it uniformly over the whole lawn otherwise you will create pH variations which will affect grass growth and may even increase moss infestations in future years.
+- Because these products acidify the soil you MUST use them uniformly over the whole lawn otherwise you will create pH variations which will affect grass growth and may even increase moss infestations in future years.